jhha85/enhancements/keps/sig-node/20190806-memory-manager.md

 ## Proposed Changes

 ### New Component: Memory Manager
-> Memory Manager is a new component of Kubelet, it guarantees NUMA aware memory usage for the Pod which has Guarantedd QoS, here memory includes hugepages.
+ Memory Manager is a new component of Kubelet, it guarantees NUMA aware memory usage for the Pod which has Guarantedd QoS, here memory includes hugepages.

->
-> To guarantee NUMA aware memory usage, When Guaranteed QoS Pod admission is requested, Memory Manager caculates NUMA node affinity to figure out appropriate NUMA node where enough memory and hugepages exist for containers in the Pod.
+ To guarantee NUMA aware memory usage, When Guaranteed QoS Pod admission is requested, Memory Manager caculates NUMA node affinity to figure out appropriate NUMA node where enough memory and hugepages exist for containers in the Pod.
 Then, when Pod deployed, it enfoces containers in the Pod to consume memory and hugepages from designated NUMA node which Topology Manager selected.

->
->Note That :
+Note That :
->- Memory Manager isolate Memory and Hugepages to single NUMA node to prevent remote(Inter-NUMA) memory access.
+- Memory Manager isolate Memory and Hugepages to single NUMA node to prevent remote(Inter-NUMA) memory access.
 For this, Memory Manager enforce cgroups cpuset subsystem using CRI API.
 For more details, see [CPUSET Enforcement](#cpuset-enforcement).

->
->- Memory Manager guarantees that the container(in Guanteed QoS Pod) consumes requested amount of memory(which is isolated to a NUMA node) through linux OOM system.
+- Memory Manager guarantees that the container(in Guanteed QoS Pod) consumes requested amount of memory(which is isolated to a NUMA node) through linux OOM system.
 For more details, see [OOM Score Enforcement](#oom-score-enforcement)

->
->More details of this component are listed below.
+More details of this component are listed below.

 #### The Concept of Safety Zone
-> Memory Manager has the concept of safety zone to manage memory and hugepages at the NUMA node level.
+ Memory Manager has the concept of safety zone to manage memory and hugepages at the NUMA node level.
 Basically, Kubernetes support reserving memory at the node level through Node Allocatable feature.
 It provides options such as `system-reserved` and `kube-reserved` to reserve CPUs, Memory, Storage for system services and kubernetes system components.
 Fortunately, it is possible to reserve CPUs with consideration of NUMA because CPUs are reserved using their logical core number.
 On the other hand, it is impossible to reserve memory with consideration of NUMA, the only thing we can do is reserving memory at the node level.

->
-> The concept of safety zone is proposed to reserve certain amount of memory and hugepages equally on each NUMA node.
+ The concept of safety zone is proposed to reserve certain amount of memory and hugepages equally on each NUMA node.
 The value of safety zone can be confiugred by configuration parameter of Memory Manager.
 For more details see the [Feature Gate and Kubelet Flags](#feature-gate-and-kubelet-flags) section.
->- For memory, total amount of sefety zone memory(value of safety zone memory * number of NUMA nodes) cannot be greater than total amount of reserved memory(kube-reserved, system-reserved and eviction-threshold) by Node Allocatable feature.
+- For memory, total amount of sefety zone memory(value of safety zone memory * number of NUMA nodes) cannot be greater than total amount of reserved memory(kube-reserved, system-reserved and eviction-threshold) by Node Allocatable feature.

->
->- For hugepages, at the moment(v1.17), Node Allocateble features does not support reserving hugepages, so that Memory Manager will not have safety zone for hugepages.
+- For hugepages, at the moment(v1.17), Node Allocateble features does not support reserving hugepages, so that Memory Manager will not have safety zone for hugepages.
 When Node Allocatable feature start to support reserving hugepages([#83541](https://github.com/kubernetes/kubernetes/pull/83541)), safety zone for hugapages will works in the same manner of memory.

->
->For example, if Node Allocatable feature reserved total 10Gbi memory on node which is two sockets server machine, safety zone memory cannot be greater than 5Gbi.
+For example, if Node Allocatable feature reserved total 10Gbi memory on node which is two sockets server machine, safety zone memory cannot be greater than 5Gbi.

                   +-----------------+-------------------------+
 NUMA node0(40Gi)  | Safety Zone(5Gi)|    Allocatable(35Gi)    |